scholarslab/GenericXmlImporter/README.md

 and [Mets], a common format used for digital papers (only for profiles with Dublin Core).

+In most cases now, it's recommended to use [Archive Folder], a simpler tool that doesn't use [CSV Import+], so there is no issue with delimiters, enclosures, white spaces, and multilines contents.
+[Archive Folder] uses the same sheets than the ones that uses the xml intermediate format.
+The pivot format is a very simple one, as the Dublin Core.

 Installation
 ------------

-Install first the plugin [Csv Import Full], with a version greater or equal to 2.2-full, required since release 2.15.
-The official [Csv Import] can be used only with older releases and with some old formats.
+Install first the plugin [CSV Import+], with a version greater or equal to 2.3, required since release 2.16.
+The official [CSV Import] can be used only with older releases and with some old formats.

 Then uncompress files and rename plugin folder "XmlImport".